njtromp/cato/README.markdown

 * a motor control unit that is capable of driving the electronic motor
 * a electronic motor that is capable of runnning at 800-900 RPM with enough torque that will be attached to the remainder of the inner cable
-* a speed sensor for determining the RPM of the electronic motor
+* a speed sensor for determining the RPM of the electronic motor (needed for feedback loop)

 After some Googling and browsing the internet I come to the following wishlist: